- First Year Requirements

 Graduate Student Research Seminars

 Graduate student research seminars are an extremely important aspect of the Ph.D. program.
 The department currently offers three such seminars: microeconomics, macroeconomics, and theory.
-Participation in these seminars provide students with insights into current research topics and offer a forum for students and faculty to present and discuss their recent research.
+Participation in these seminars provides students with insights into current research topics and offers a forum for students and faculty to present and discuss their ongoing research.
 Attendance and active participation in the research seminars helps students to formulate and develop their own independent research.
-In the first and second years, seminar attendance is optional, but strongly encouraged.
-Beginning in the third year, students are required to register for a research seminar, and to present at least one research paper in a workshop by the end of the fourth year.
+Beginning in the second year, students are required to register for a research seminar.
+Beginning in the third year, they are required to give a presentation of their ongoing research in the seminar once each semester.

 All students are required to have a faculty advisor in their major field of study by the end of their third year.
 The role of the faculty advisor is to help the student make the transition from coursework to research and to help identify suitable dissertation topics.
 Often the faculty advisor also serves as the major advisor for the dissertation.